nvanjali979/MyTaskTracker/README.md

-This app is used to track the to-do activities
+This app is used to track the to-do activities.